Certificate

 SPW 5396 History of Cuban Cinema

-SPW 5735 Hispanic Literature in the United States
+SPW 5735 Hispanic Literature of the United States

 SPW 5934 Special Topics in Language/Literature: Novela Cubana, 1900–1950